xuchen66/sphinx-emdocs/source/serialEM_note_eucentricity_with_beamtilting.rst

 With the calibrations available, we invoke this form one of the two ways:

-1. from "Tasks - Eucentricity -
+1. from "Tasks - Eucentricity - Eucentricity by Focus".
-Eucentricity by Focus".
-It will measure the "defocus" at current stage position and adjust the Z height by converging to the "calibrated defocus" value done as above.
-It uses the exact conditions for that calibration.

 2. from script command

 .. code-block:: ruby

    Eucentricity -1

+It will measure the "defocus" at current stage position and adjust the Z height by converging to the "calibrated defocus" value done as above.
+It uses the exact conditions such as spotsize, intensity etc. for that calibration.

 That's it!
 You will find this is fast and very accurate.
 We use it almost exclusively in our daily operations.
 Hope you enjoy it as we do.